 In a circular economy, products and materials are circulated through processes such as maintenance, reuse, refurbishment, remanufacture, recycling and composting.
 Companies including Ikea and US-based Republic Services play a role in minimising waste by reusing and repurposing products and materials and encouraging more reuse and recycling.

-This differs crucially from our current “linear” economy, where we take materials from the Earth, extract products from them, and eventually dispose of them away as waste.
+This differs crucially from our current “linear” economy, where we take materials from the Earth, make products from them, and eventually dispose of them as waste.

 In contrast, a circular economy stops waste from being produced in the first place.
-As it helps tackle climate change and other global challenges innovatively, it has attracted considerable recent interest among academics, regulators, economists and investment experts.
+As it helps tackle climate change and other global challenges, it has attracted considerable recent interest among academics, regulators, economists and investment experts.

 Swiss bank Lombard Odier recently won the award for Best Branding in Private Banking (Europe) for their campaign titled ‘Nature’s Regenerative Power’ at PWM’s Global Private Banking Awards.

-Where in the past it was primarily focused on recycling, more and more of the upstream strategies, such as reuse, repair and service models, are now becoming more prevalent
+Where in the past it was primarily focussed on recycling, more and more of the upstream strategies, such as reuse, repair and service models, are now becoming more prevalent

-The world population consumes in excess of 100bn tonnes of materials each year.
-More than 90 per cent of all extracted materials are used and wasted.
+The world population consumes in excess of 100 billion tonnes of materials each year.
+More than 90% of all extracted materials are used and wasted.
 This ecosystem is increasingly viewed from an economic angle – to create value and attract clients – and taking into account geopolitical risk, requiring “derisking” of supply chains, according to Mr Philipp.

 Nature-based solutions and financial returns